AI prompts

 ## Training

-If you're interested in retraining the model, see our [training instructions](docs/training.md).
+If you're interested in retraining the model, currently for Boltz-1 but soon for Boltz-2, see our [training instructions](docs/training.md).

 ## Contributing

 We welcome external contributions and are eager to engage with the community.
-Connect with us on our [Slack channel](https://join.slack.com/t/boltz-community/shared_invite/zt-34qg8uink-V1LGdRRUf3avAUVaRvv93w) to discuss advancements, share insights, and foster collaboration around Boltz-1.
+Connect with us on our [Slack channel](https://join.slack.com/t/boltz-community/shared_invite/zt-34qg8uink-V1LGdRRUf3avAUVaRvv93w) to discuss advancements, share insights, and foster collaboration around Boltz-2.

 Boltz also runs on Tenstorrent hardware thanks to a [fork](https://github.com/moritztng/tt-boltz) by Moritz Thüning.